Dextromethorphan/bupropion

 Dextromethorphan/bupropion (DXM/BUP), sold under the brand name Auvelity, is a combination medication for the treatment of major depressive disorder (MDD).
-It contains an extended-release combination of dextromethorphan (DXM) and bupropion.
-The medication is modestly more effective in the treatment of depression than placebo or bupropion alone.
+Its active components are dextromethorphan (DXM) and bupropion.
+Patients who stayed on the medication had an average of 11% greater reduction in depressive symptoms than placebo in an FDA approval trial.
 It is taken as a tablet by mouth.

 Side effects of dextromethorphan/bupropion include dizziness, headache, diarrhea, somnolence, dry mouth, sexual dysfunction, and hyperhidrosis, among others.
-Dextromethorphan acts as an NMDA receptor antagonist, σ1 receptor agonist, and serotonin–norepinephrine reuptake inhibitor, among other actions, while bupropion acts as a norepinephrine–dopamine reuptake inhibitor and nicotinic acetylcholine receptor negative allosteric modulator.
-Bupropion is also a potent inhibitor of CYP2D6, and thereby inhibits the metabolism of dextromethorphan.
 The mechanism of action of dextromethorphan/bupropion in the treatment of depression is unknown.

 Dextromethorphan/bupropion was developed by Axsome Therapeutics and was approved for the treatment of major depressive disorder in the United States in August 2022.

 Medical uses

 Depression

 Dextromethorphan/bupropion is approved for the treatment of major depressive disorder.
 Dextromethorphan and bupropion have both individually been reported to be effective for the treatment of this condition.
 The effect size of bupropion alone relative to placebo for depression is small, whereas only limited evidence exists for dextromethorphan alone.
 The combination was approved in the US on the basis of two regulatory clinical trials.